-Commands below assume an Ubuntu host with working package repositories and an account that can run sudo.
-If curl is already installed, the package step simply confirms the current distro build; if the final HTTPS request fails, the package is present but outbound DNS, proxy settings, or certificate trust still need attention.
+Commands below assume an Ubuntu host with working repositories and an account that can run sudo.
+If curl is already present, apt reports that the newest package is already installed; if the final HTTPS request fails, the package is present but outbound DNS, proxy policy, or certificate trust still needs attention.

 Steps to install cURL on Ubuntu:

-1. Refresh the local apt package index before requesting the package.
+1. Refresh the local apt package index before installing the package.

 $ sudo apt update